keithrsialana/NodeReads/README.md

 - **Node.js**: JavaScript runtime for the server-side logic.
 - **Apollo Server**: Implementation of a GraphQL server for efficient API communication.
 - **GraphQL**: Query language for API calls.
+- **MongoDB**: NoSQL database for storing user data and book information.
+- **Mongoose**: MongoDB ORM for interacting with the database
+- **Google Books API**: API for searching and retrieving book information.
+- **JWT**: JSON Web Tokens for authentication and authorization.

 ## Features
 - Search for books using the Google Books API.